mattyImry/Mountain-Gear_MS4-Code-Institute/TESTING.md

 ------------ | --------------- | --------- |
-By clicking the plus or minus button in the quantity box | Number is changing related to the plus or minus click | Yes By adjusting the quantity box and then clicking "Add to cart" | Product added with the right quantity to cart | Yes Clicking "Add to cart" | The selected product is added to the cart | Yes By clicking "Keep shopping " button | Redirect to the product page | Yes Clicking on the "category" link | Redirect to the products' category displaying all product in that category | Yes Clicking on "edit" product link | Redirect to the edit product page to related product selected, message alert displayed | Yes
+By clicking the plus or minus button in the quantity box | Number is changing related to the plus or minus click | Yes By adjusting the quantity box and then clicking "Add to cart" | Product added with the right quantity to cart | Yes Clicking "Add to cart" | The selected product is added to the cart and message confirmation displayed with pricing | Yes Clicking "go to checkout" button in the message confirmation box | redirect to the checkout pgae | Yes By clicking "Keep shopping " button | Redirect to the product page | Yes Clicking on the "category" link | Redirect to the products' category displaying all product in that category | Yes Clicking on "edit" product link | Redirect to the edit product page to related product selected, message alert displayed | Yes